How to Remove CelestialQuasaror

 regedit permissions 2

-In addition, visiting and cleaning the Policy Editor.
-Search for “Edit Group Policy” in the Start Menu and click the first thing.
-Navigate to Local Group Policy > Computer Configuration.
-Right-click on Administrative Templates > Add/Remove and delete everything you see in the following list.
+Next, search for “Edit Group Policy” in the Start Menu and open the first item.
+Right-click on Administrative Templates, select Add/Remove, and delete everything in the list.

 delete local group policies